 There are many ways that you can help to support your child’s learning at home.
 One of the most important things you can do is to read with and to your child – as often as you like!

-As they learn more letters and sounds we will be sending home words for you to practise.
+As your child learns more letters and sounds, we will be sending home words for you to practise.
 Please spend just a few minutes daily with your child recognising and reading these words.
-When they know their sounds and are beginning to blend them we will start sending home reading books for you to share with your child.
+Please leave a comment on the Phonics page of your reading records so we can see how they are getting on at home.
+When they know their sounds and are beginning to blend the sounds confidently, we will start sending ‘decodable’ reading books home.

 Below is a document full of games and ideas that you can use at home with your child.

-In maths we are learning to recognise, count and order numbers to 20 initially.
-They will then learn to add and subtract with objects and fingers, by counting forwards and back and then mentally.
+We will begin by focusing on matching and sorting, making comparisons and exploring pattern.
+We will then move on to learning to recognise, count and order numbers to 10 initially and later to 20.
+They will learn to add and subtract with objects and fingers, by counting forwards and back and then mentally.
 They will recognise and describe 2D and 3D shapes such as square, circle, triangle, cube, cuboid, sphere, cone and pyramid.
-Children will learn to measure and compare in length, weight, time and capacity and use appropriate mathematical language.
+Children will also learn to measure and compare in length, weight, time and capacity and use appropriate mathematical language.

 The video below explains in detail how we teach Early Number Sense at school.

 If you have any queries about anything here, please do get in touch and we can help you.